SSWConsulting/SSW.Rules.Content/rules/use-one-version-manager-supporting-multiple-softwares/rule.md

 Every programming language or framework build upon it has its own version managers in community, such as NVM for Node.js, RVM for Ruby, and Pyenv for Python.

-However, it is not a good idea to use different version managers for different softwares.
-It is better to use one version manager supporting multiple softwares.
+However, it is not a good idea to use different version managers for different software.
+It is better to use one version manager supporting multiple software.

 ### Option A: asdf (recommended)